 Board of Directors

-Managing Partner and Founder, The Column Group
+Managing Partner, The Column Group

 Chief Executive Officer

 Dr. Chacko was most recently CFO of Ignyta, a NASDAQ-listed precision oncology company acquired by Roche in February 2018.
 At Ignyta, he had a broad operational role and helped raise over $500 million in capital.
 During his tenure, the company grew from fewer than 20 employees and a $50 million enterprise value to 125 employees and a $1.7 billion enterprise value at the time of acquisition.
 Prior to Ignyta, Dr. Chacko was an investor at TPG Capital, where he helped lead teams that completed acquisitions having an aggregate value of over $10 billion.
 He has served on the board of directors of Bonti, RentPath and EnvisionRx and was a board observer to Par Pharmaceutical, IMS Health and Quintiles Transnational.
 He previously served on the board of the Packard Children’s Health Alliance at the Lucile Packard Children’s Hospital Stanford.